On $\tau$-tilting finiteness of symmetric algebras of polynomial growth: 0 -Hecke algebras and 0 -Schur algebras

 and $(m_{ij})_{i,j\in \{1,2,3\}}$ is given by

 Therefore, the quiver $Q_W$ consists of the following three components.

 \end{example}

 The following observations effectively show the $\tau$-tilting finiteness of algebras.
-Indeed, the following lemmas allow us to prove that a bound quiver algebra $A\simeq \mathsf{k}Q/\mathcal{I}$ is $\tau$-tilting infinite only by the shape of the quiver $Q$.
+Indeed, the following lemmas allow us to prove that a bound quiver algebra $A\simeq \k Q/\I$ is $\tau$-tilting infinite only by the shape of $Q$. \begin{lemma}[{\cite[Lemma 2.15]{W2}}] Any bound quiver algebra $A=\k Q/\I$ is $\tau$-tilting infinite if $Q$ is $\Delta_1$ or $\Delta_2$ in the following.